Plsr/website/_posts/2017-12-20-quicktip-svg-inheriting-the-color-of-its-parent.md

 )
 ```

-Note that this is written in React, hence the `<Icon>` element.
-It is a rather simple component, that takes an svg path as an icon prop and renders it as an `<svg>` tag, applying some styling, like the size and the color.
+You may have noticed that this is written in React.
+The `<Icon>` component is a rather simple one, that takes an svg path as an icon prop and renders it as an `<svg>` tag, applying some styling, like the size and the color.

 ```jsx
 const Icon = ({ size, color, icon }) => (